fawazahmed0/action-debug/README.md

 - uses: fawazahmed0/action-debug@main
 ```

-The url to access the terminal will be printed in Github Actions log.
+The URL to access the terminal will be printed in Github Actions log.

 The default credentials are:
 | User:     | Password: |